webpack/webpack.js.org/src/content/guides/production.md

 ## Source Mapping

 We encourage you to have source maps enabled in production, as they are useful for debugging as well as running benchmark tests.
 That said, you should choose one with a fairly quick build speed that's recommended for production use (see [`devtool`](/configuration/devtool)).
-For this guide, we'll use the `source-map` option in _production_ as opposed to the `inline-source-map` we used in the _development_:
+For this guide, we'll use the `source-map` option in the _production_ as opposed to the `inline-source-map` we used in the _development_:

 __webpack.prod.js__